 FSBO is less common, but it could help you put that “sold” sign in the yard faster than if you use a realtor.

 The home buying/selling process can be unpredictable.
-It takes an average of 10 different house tours and 10 weeks for buyers to find the right house.
-But last year, 73% of FSBO homes sold in less than two weeks — faster than agent-assisted homes — largely because the seller knew the buyer.
+It takes buyers about eight weeks and viewing a median of nine homes to find the right abode.
+But FSBO homes tend to sell faster than agent-assisted homes — largely because sellers know the buyer.

 While FSBO homes typically sell faster, they also sell for less.
-FSBO homes sold for a median of $200,000 last year, compared to an average of almost $265,000 for agent-assisted ones.
+The typical FSBO home sold for a median of $217,900 in 2020, compared to a median of almost $295,000 for agent-assisted ones.

 Even if you work with a real estate agent, there will be parts of the home-buying process you’ll need to do yourself.

 “Is this a safe neighborhood?” might be one of the first questions that pops into your mind when house hunting.
-Problem is, your agent can’t exactly answer that.
+However, your agent can’t exactly answer that.

 The Fair Housing Act of 1968 aims to prohibit housing discrimination based on race, color, national origin, religion, sex, disability, or family status.